David-Kyrat/12X009-OS-TPs/TP06/instructions/HOWTO.md

 ## Objectives

-- Créer des processus avec la fonction fork;
+- Create processes with the `fork()` function.
-- Gérer ces processus, notamment éviter les zombies;
+- Handle those processes, especially avoid zombies.
-- Gérer les signaux envoyés au shell.
+- Handle the signals sent to the shell.

 ## Features

-#### User can:
+#### User can

 - Interact with system
 - Execute commands